 - You can find out more about smuggling at Robin Hood’s Bay Museum and the National Trust’s Old Coastguard Station Visitor Centre

 - Fancy a smuggling tour?
-Ask at the National Trust centre for details of smugglers walks and ghost tour
+Ask at the National Trust centre for details of smugglers walks and ghost tours

-- Experience a 17th century Elizabethan house at Thorpe Hall, situated in the stunning village of Fylingthorpe
+- Experience a 17th century Elizabethan house with a stay at Thorpe Hall, situated in the stunning village of Fylingthorpe